ostroproject/ostro-os/doc/architecture/application-framework.rst

 which helps to create users on the first boot of the device.
 User name is a catenation from the OSTRO_USER_NAME and OSTRO_APP_NAME you give in your application recipe.
 Also a home directory will be created for the user.
-What this means in practive is that we have a dedicated user for each app running in the system.
+What this means in practice is that we have a dedicated user for each app running in the system.
 The class will also create the dedicated "apps" directory for the user/app combination and export OSTRO_APP_ROOT variable for you to use in your recipe to install